shimspedy/sengov/content/states/new-york/phil-ramos/_index.md

 email : https://nyassembly.gov/mem/Phil-Ramos/
 twitter: philramos6ad
 ---
-Philip Ramos, often known as Phil Ramos, was born on April 6, 1956, in The Bronx, New York.
-His family moved to Brentwood in 1957 when he was an infant, making them one of the first Hispanic families to settle in Brentwood.
-For over 60 years, Ramos has lived in Brentwood and served his community in various capacities.

-Ramos is the son of a correction officer and a registered nurse.
-After graduating from Brentwood High School in 1974, he began his career as a therapy aide at the Pilgrim Psychiatric Center.
-He later became an emergency medical technician.
-Ramos then joined the Suffolk County police force, where he worked for eight years in the narcotics unit as an undercover officer.
-He was promoted to detective in 1987 and retired in 1999.

-In 2002, Ramos decided to run for the New York Assembly to succeed Republican Robert Wertz, who was retiring after thirty years to seek a seat in the New York Senate.
-In a close race, he defeated Republican Philip Goglas 53% to 47%.

-Ramos represents the 6th District of the New York Assembly as a Democrat.
-The district includes portions of the town of Islip, including Bay Shore, Brentwood, Central Islip, and Islandia in Suffolk County on Long Island.

-Ramos currently sits on the Labor, Local Governments, Ways and Means, Aging, and Education committees.
-He has been serving as the Deputy Speaker of the New York State Assembly since January 4, 2023.
+Assemblyman Phil Ramos (D-Brentwood) was born in the Bronx, NY.
+His family moved out to Brentwood in 1957 when he was an infant.
+Ramos’ family was one of the first Hispanic families to move to Brentwood.
+For more than 60 years, he has lived in Brentwood and has served his community in many different ways.
+After he graduated from Brentwood High School, he worked as a therapy aide at the nearby Pilgrim Psychiatric Center.
+He then became an Emergency Medical Technician.
+In 1979, he became a member of the Suffolk County Police Department (SCPD).
+In this capacity, he would serve the community for 20 years.
+He served 10 of those years as an undercover narcotics officer fighting the scourge of drug crime on Long Island.
+He then was promoted to the detective unit where he investigated serious crimes until his retirement in 2001.
+While a member of SCPD, he was instrumental in founding the Suffolk County Police Hispanic Society.
+This nonprofit organization helps to bridge the gap between the Hispanic community and the police department.
+On two occasions, he was involved in legal action against the Suffolk County Police Department for discriminatory practices against minorities which led the SCPD to enter into a consent decree correcting some of the systemic issues.

+Ramos was first elected to the Assembly in 2002 and has served his community proudly over the past 20 years.
+He rose through the ranks to leadership and today serves as Deputy Speaker of the NYS Assembly.
+He is an executive board member of the Puerto Rican/Hispanic Task Force, as well as a member of the powerful Committees on Ways and Means, Aging, Education, Labor and Local Governments.
+He is also a member of the Subcommittee on Students with Special Needs.

+Assemblyman Ramos puts people before politics and is a fierce defender of the civil rights of the diverse residents of his district.
+He was involved in creating the Brentwood State Park, where thousands of our youth play soccer every year and provided $2 million for the creation of a state-of-the-art spray park at Roberto Clemente Park.
+He has been a co-sponsor and prime sponsor of several historic pieces of legislation, including the Green Light Law and the Senator Jose Peralta NYS DREAM Act.
+He also passed a law to raise the age of consent for marriage to 18, protecting minors from predators in New York State.